geoschem/GCHP/docs/source/supplement/rundir-config.rst

 You must add your collection to the collection list in :file:`HISTORY.rc` and then define it further down in the file.
 Any 2D or 3D arrays that are stored within GEOS-Chem objects :literal:`State_Met`, :literal:`State_Chm`, or :literal:`State_Diag`, may be included as fields in a collection.
 :literal:`State_Met` variables must be preceded by "Met\_", :literal:`State_Chm` variables must be preceded by "Chem\_", and :literal:`State_Diag` variables should not have a prefix.
+Collections may have a combination of 2D and 3D variables, but all 3D variables must have the same number of levels.
 See the :file:`HISTORY.rc` file for examples.

 Once implemented, you can either incorporate the new collection settings into :file:`runConfig.sh` for auto-update, or you can manually configure all settings in :file:`HISTORY.rc`.
-See the :literal:`Output Diagnostics` section of :file:`runConfig.sh` for more information.
+See the :literal:`Diagnostics` section of :file:`runConfig.sh` for more information.

 Generate monthly mean diagnostics
 """""""""""""""""""""""""""""""""

-There is an option to automatically generate monthly diagnostics by submitting month-long simulations as separate jobs.
-Splitting up the simulation into separate jobs is a requirement for monthly diagnostics because MAPL History requires a fixed number of hours set for diagnostic frequency and file duration.
-The monthly mean diagnostic option automatically updates :file:`HISTORY.rc` diagnostic settings each month to reflect the number of days in that month taking into account leap years.

-To use the monthly diagnostics option, first read and follow instructions for splitting a simulation into multiple jobs (see separate section on this page).
-Prior to submitting your run, enable monthly diagnostics in :file:`runConfig.sh` by searching for variable "Monthly_Diag" and changing its value from 0 to 1.
+You can toggle monthly mean diagnostics on/off from within :file:`runConfig.sh` in the diagnostics configurations section.
+If you do this then ALL time-averaged diagnostic collections listed in :file:`runConfig.sh` will have monthly diagnostics enabled.
+As for collection frequency and duration, you can remove collections from the list in :file:`runConfig.sh` to prevent auto-update, or set :literal:`AutoUpdate_Diagnostics` to :literal:`OFF`, and then manually update settings for those collections in :file:`HISTORY.rc` prior to your run.
+This would allow you to have some time-averaged diagnostics be monthly mean and some not.
-Be sure to always start your monthly diagnostic runs on the first day of the month.
+If using monthly diagnostics, be sure to always start and end your run on the first day and time of the month.

 ---------------------------------------------------------------------------------------------------